Turn of the Half Century

 In the political sphere, Nii-Quartelai Quartey (MA ’12, EdD ’18) is a Washington, DC-based social impact advocate serving as the multicultural engagement lead on a COVID-19 vaccine education campaign for AARP, an organization representing the interests of individuals over 50.
 Resulting from his innovative strategies, Quartey is recognized for his expertise in community building, LGBTQ+ inclusion, policy advocacy, and racial equity.

-In 1988 GSEP became the first Pepperdine school to hire a woman as dean with the selection of Nancy Magnusson Durham—a tradition that continues with current dean Helen Easterling Williams.
+In 1988 GSEP became the first Pepperdine school to hire a woman as dean with the selection of Nancy Magnusson Durham—a tradition that continued with former dean Helen Easterling Williams.
 Serving in the role since 2014, Williams reveals that the future of education and psychology at Pepperdine can be summarized in one word: technology.

 Emphasizing the importance of maintaining community connections, Williams is exploring human services initiatives that align with evolving community needs.
 “Women won’t return to the workforce as readily as men will because society has shifted from prioritizing financial stability to individual and family health,” she says in relation to the coronavirus pandemic.
 “GSEP has a role in helping women with that and stepping up to see where we can meet some of their unique needs.”